au-cvml-lab/Hand-and-Face-Segmentation-With-Limited-Data/README.md

-Note: Our research has been accepted by IEEE 3rd International Symposium on Multidisciplinary Studies and Innovative Technologies with paper title " Hand and Face Segmentation with Deep Convolutional Networks using Limited Labelled Data".
-It will appear in the IEEE Xplore, soon.
+Note: Our research has been accepted by IEEE 3rd International Symposium on Multidisciplinary Studies and Innovative Technologies with paper title " Hand and Face Segmentation with Deep Convolutional Networks using Limited Labelled Data". eexplore.ieee.org/document/8932835.